HiRoFa/spidermonkey_runtime/README.md

 ```

-# a word on compiling
+# A word on compiling

-Currently I have only compiled this on and for a 64 bit linux machine (I use openSUSE)
+Currently, I have only compiled this on and for a 64 bit linux machine (I use openSUSE).

-Besides rust you'll need to install the following packages to compile the mozjs crate
+Besides rust, you'll need to install the following packages to compile the mozjs crate.

 * from 0.0.1
     * gcc-7